Driving in Canada: Seat belt use

 Seat belt legislation is determined by province, all of which having passed legislation requiring seat belt use.

 Driver's license

 A driver's license is legally required to drive a motor vehicle in Canada.
-These licenses are issued by provincial/territorial governments, and must be carried when driving.
+These licenses are issued by provincial/territorial governments and must be carried when driving.
 The process to obtain a driver's license varies by province or territory, but typically contains a written test and a driving test.

 Risk and safety performance

-In 2020, Transport Canada recorded 104,286 and 1,746 fatalities from vehicle collisions, an average decrease from 2011.
+In 2020, Transport Canada recorded 104,286 injuries and 1,746 fatalities from vehicle collisions, an average decrease from 2011.

 Insurance

 In Canada, vehicle insurance is mandatory for all vehicle owners.
 Insurance structure varies between provinces: most provinces operate within private markets, but three provinces—British Columbia, Saskatchewan, and Manitoba—utilize a mandatory, government-issued minimum coverage.
 Quebec follows a model in which injury-related claims are covered by the government insurer while property damage is covered by private insurers.